-Dana Bash Parents and Siblings
+Dana Bash’s Parents and Siblings

 She is the daughter of her loving parents, Stu Schwartz and Frances Weinman Schwartz.
 Her mother happens to be an author while her father was a former television news producer and senior producer at ABC News for 41 years.
-The father retired later in 2009 as senior Broadcast Producer of ABC News.
+The father retired later in 2009 as a senior Broadcast Producer at ABC News.
 Currently, he serves as an adjunct professor of broadcasting at Montclair State University in Montclair, New Jersey.

 Additionally, he is a student advisor at the School of Media and Public Affairs at George Washington University in Washington, D.C.
 Last but not least, he is also a lecturer in China on American television news sponsored by the University of Missouri School of Journalism.
-She was brought alongside two siblings.
+She was brought up alongside two siblings.
 One of her brothers is known as David Schwartz.

 Dana Bash Spouse